clstmbrly/piv-guides/_networkconfig/2a_domaincontrollers-2.md

   * To determine the Domain Controller's GUID, start **Ldp.exe** and locate the **domain-naming context**.
   * Double-click on the **name of the Domain Controller** whose GUID you want to view.

-    > The list of attributes for the Domain Controller object contains **"Object GUID" followed by a long number**.
+    > The list of attributes for the Domain Controller object contains the **"Object GUID"** followed by a long number.
 The number is the object GUID.
 For example:

             Other Name: 1.3.6.1.4.1.311.25.1 = ac 4b 29 06 bb d6 5d 4f e3 9c 4c ab c3 6a 55 d9

     > The Domain Controller's certificate must be installed in the domain controller's local computer's **_personal certificate store_**, as described in _How do I generate and install Domain Controller certificates_?

-## Issuing Domain Controller Certificates *ADDED BACK IN - JP*
+## Issuing Domain Controller Certificates

 US Federal Civilian agencies have a variety of policies on whether you should use a Domain Controller certificate issued from your agency's local enterprise Certificate Authority, or whether the certificate must be issued from a Certificate Authority managed and certified under the Federal Public Key Infrastructure (FPKI).
 Providing a common guide and recommendation is challenging as each agency's information security policy should be followed.